kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 83: May 23, 2020

+**Today's Progress**: I worked on the LibSys project.
+I added user list component and worked a bit on the user service.
+I also made some ajusts in the footer and the routing components.

+**Thoughts**: Saturday does something to me and I'm extra productive just because I don't need to.
+I make good progress with my last project.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/e18f0a86d2b07b9cbdaeec884562e89d7223b352)

+---

 ### Day 82: May 22, 2020

 **Today's Progress**: I worked on the LibSys project.
 I added an emitter to the formComponent component so I can handle the specific services in their own components.
 I also started implementing the AuthorService.